gopheracademy/gopheracademy-web/content/advent-2016/gleam-distributed-map-reduce-for-golang.md

 # Summary

 Gleam is a simple and powerful distributed map reduce system.
-By combining high performance LuaJIT and Go's powerful system programing, Gleam can dynamically schedule jobs to run on remote computers via agents, intelligently allocate resources, and process the data in parallel.
+By combining high performance LuaJIT and Go's powerful system programming, Gleam can dynamically schedule jobs to run on remote computers via agents, intelligently allocate resources, and process the data in parallel.